morete/kubevirt-basics-training/content/en/docs/monitoring/prometheus-monitoring.md

 Prometheus is highly integrated into the Kubernetes ecosystem.
 It uses a concept called service discovery to discover components within a Kubernetes cluster which expose metrics.
 All discovered components will then be scraped and the metrics end up in the above mentioned time-series database.

-All Kubevirt Pods which expose metrics are labeled with `prometheus.kubevirt.io` and contain a port which is called `metrics`.
-In addition to that all the Pods are summarized in a Kubernetes Service `kubevirt-prometheus-metrics`.
+All Kubevirt pods which expose metrics are labeled with `prometheus.kubevirt.io` and contain a port which is called `metrics`.
+In addition to that all the pods are summarized in a Kubernetes Service `kubevirt-prometheus-metrics`.

 Execute the following command to display the service.